divelab/DIG/README.md

 *DIG: Dive into Graphs* is a turnkey library for graph deep learning research.

 :fire:**Note: This branch is under developing.
 We are working on updating our DIG based on PyG 2.0.0.
-We will release a stable DIG version soon.**
+We will release a stable DIG version (dive-into-graphs 1.0.0) soon.**

 ## Why DIG?